Open Source Mastery: A Four-Module Training Series

 On-Site Options

-The core 2-3 hour module can be extended on-site with tailored breakout sessions.
+Each module can be extended on-site with tailored breakout sessions.
 These interactive sessions allow attendees to explore case studies, work through real-world scenarios, and adapt concepts to their specific business context.
 Contact us to discuss customised on-site delivery options.

 Module 1